manoss96/fluke/docs/source/user_guide/handling_auth.rst

 ==========================================

 In order to use any AWS resource, you have to be able to authenticate with AWS first.
-This can be easily achieved by creating an ``AWSAuth`` instance and providing it with your access key:
+This can be easily achieved by creating an `AWSAuth <../documentation/auth.html#fluke.auth.AWSAuth>`_ instance and providing it with your access key:

 .. code-block:: python